 How to Grow Chili Peppers

-Growing chili peppers is done best when the temperature at night reaches and maintains itself between 60 and 70 degrees F. Further, during the day, a temperature maintaining itself between 70 and 80 degrees F. is absolutely ideal.
+Growing chili peppers is done best when the temperature at night reaches and maintains itself between 60 and 70 degrees F. (16-21 C.).
+During the day, a temperature maintaining itself between 70 and 80 degrees F. (21-27 C.) is ideal.
 You do not want to transplant your indoor starters until then.
 When you grow chili peppers, you need to realize they take a little time to mature.

 If you put your transplants outside too soon, they won’t blossom.
-Without the blossoms, growing chili pepper plants are nothing more than plants because they cannot grow the fruit.
-Because they are related to the tomato, you can plant them among tomato plants.
-Knowing that tomatoes are a hot temperature plant, you should also know your growing chili pepper plants will appreciate the warmth as well.
+Without the blossoms, growing chili pepper plants are nothing more than foliage plants because they cannot grow the fruit.
+Because they are related, you can plant them among tomato plants.
+Knowing that tomatoes are a hot temperature plant, you should also know that chili peppers will appreciate the warmth as well.

 Before you put the transplants into the ground, make sure you fertilize the soil fully and work it well.
-Make sure you transplant the chili peppers on a cool, cloudy day.
-This prevents wilting and shock.
+Also, transplant the chili peppers on a cool, cloudy day.
+This helps prevent wilting and shock.
 If your plants still wilt, make sure to water them so the ground is somewhat soaked so they can revive themselves.

 When to Pick Chili Peppers